-Spinning Babies Aware Practitioners have been trained in a bodywork protocol intended to allow:
+Spinning Babies® Aware Practitioners have been trained in a bodywork protocol intended to allow:

 - Comfort in pregnancy

-- Progress and less pain in labor
+- Less pain and more ease in labor

-Spinning Babies does not assume risk.
+Spinning Babies® does not assume risk.
 Decide upon a course of care with your practitioner that you find comfortable and safe.